commune-ai/commune/README.md

     make pull
     ```

-3. Start Docker compose.
+3. Start docker-compose.
 This builds and deploys all of the containers you need, which involves, commune (main enviornment), ipfs (decentralized storage), subspace (blockchain node), ganache (evm development node for local blockchain)

     ```
     make up
     ```
-    - please note that if you are not using a gpu, you will need to comment out the following docker compose code in ./docker-compose.yml
+    - please note that if you are not using a gpu, you will need to comment out the following docker-compose code in ./docker-compose.yml

 4. Enter the commune evnironment
     ```